Skip to content

 Frequently Asked Questions

-ZoneWire monitors the Douglas County Board of Commissioners and the Planning Commission for planned development approvals, special use permits, preliminary plats, rezoning requests, and comprehensive plan amendments across Douglas County.
+The Douglas County Board of Commissioners and the Planning Commission are tracked by ZoneWire for planned development approvals, special use permits, preliminary plats, rezoning requests, and comprehensive plan amendments across Douglas County.

 The Douglas County Board of Commissioners meets twice per month, with the Planning Commission holding hearings monthly.
 Castle Rock and Lone Tree also hold their own council meetings, adding to the overall volume of land use decisions along the I-25 corridor.